ravisheth/mapsseq/README.md

 - Wash 2x T<sub>10</sub>E<sub>1</sub>  buffer and store at 4C

 ### Barcoded Bead Construction
-#### Obtaining Sepharose Beads
+##### Conjugation of streptavidin to beads
-Sepharose beads with a mean diameter of approximately 30μm are extracted from 1mL GE HiTrap NHS-Activated HP columns (GE Healthcare 17071601).
+- Extract sepharose beads with a mean diameter of approximately 30μm from 1mL GE HiTrap NHS-Activated HP columns (GE Healthcare 17071601).
 The bottom of the column can be cut off directly above the filter assembly with a razor blade, and beads can be flushed out with a syringe filled with isopropanol coupled to the provide syringe adapter.
-Beads are subsequently filtered through a 100um cell strainer (Fisher 22-363-549) to remove any debris or aggregrated beads, and stored in isopropanol at 4C.
+Filter beads through a 100um cell strainer (Fisher 22-363-549) to remove any debris or aggregrated beads, and store in isopropanol at 4C.
-#### Conjugation of
-strep bead construction

-- Take ~1MM beads (~200uL of stock)
-- Wash in water 3x
-- Resuspend in 100mM sodium borate, 0.8mg/mL streptavidin, 5%Cy3-Strep
-    - (10uL 0.5M sodium borate, 38uL 1mg/mL strep, 2uL strep-Cy3)
-- Incubate at RT on rotisserie, 1 hour
-- Wash 5X in wash buffer 10mM Tris 0.1mM EDTA 0.1% Tween20
-- Let sit in wash buffer 30 minutes

-Oligo extension
+- Measure the concentration of bead stock with a hemacytomter, and prepare an aliquot of 20 million beads in a 1.5mL tube.
+Wash with 1mL of nuclease-free water, and gently pellet by centrifugation in a microcentrifuge.
+Repeat this wash twice for a total of three washes.
+Carefully remove all water from the aliquot.
+- Prepare a 250uL solution of 100mM borate, 0.75mg/mL streptavidin and 5% Streptavidin-Cy3 by mixing: 50uL 0.5M sodium borate, 187.5uL 1mg/mL streptavidin (NEB N7021S) and 12.5uL Streptavidin-Cy3 (Life Technologies 43-4315).
+To covalently attach the streptavidin and Cy3 label to the beads, resuspend the prepared beads in the full 250uL of the solution.
+Incubate at room temperature on a rotisserie for 1 hour.
+- Wash the beads with 1mL of wash buffer (10mM Tris-HCl pH 8.0, 1mM EDTA, 0.1% Tween 20, 100mM NaCl) and gently pellet by centrifugation in a microcentrifuge.
+Repeat this wash four times for a total of five washes.
+Incubate the beads in wash buffer at room temperature on a rotisserie for 30 minutes to fully quench any remaining reactive groups on the beads.
+##### First round primer extension of barcode oligonucleotide

 - anneal 2bio_pc oligo to each of the three bc oligos
     - 2uM of 2xbio, 8uM of bc oligo: